stm32duino/STM32LoRaWAN/docs/overview.md

    sketch, configure device credentials in the `joinOTAA()` or `joinABP()` calls.

- - LoraSendAndReceive is a similar sketch, but is a bit more interactive, so might be a good starting point.
+ - LoraSendAndReceive.ino is a similar sketch, but is a bit more interactive, so might be a good starting point.
 This sketch is taken (nearly) verbatim from the MKRWAN.
 Credentials are configured in the accompanying `arduino_secrets.h` file.

+ - SimpleAsync is similar in structure as Basic.ino, but uses the asynchronous API instead of the regular blocking API.
+Because of this, it can do other work in parallel with the LoRaWAN operations, in this case the example blinks a LED at the same time.

+ - ScheduledAsync is a more complete asynchronous example where the control flow of the code no longer follows the LoRaWAN flow, but the main loop runs a (very, very simple) cooperative scheduler that can alternate between running different tasks whenever they need attention, and the LoRaWAN flow is handled by a simple state machine run inside that scheduler.

 All examples default to the EU868 frequency plan, so if are in a different region, be sure to change the argument to